Skip to contents

 install.packages("tidyBdE")

-You can install the developing version of tidyBdE with:
+Install the development version of tidyBdE from GitHub with:

-Banco de España (BdE) provides several time-series, either produced by the institution itself or compiled for another sources, as Eurostat or INE.
+Banco de España (BdE) provides several time series, either produced by the institution or compiled from other sources, such as Eurostat or INE.

-The basic entry point for searching time-series are the catalogs (indexes) of information.
-You can search any series by name:
+The basic entry point for searching time series is the catalog.
+You can search for time series by name:

 library(tidyBdE)